 This option of using your entire OA savings might be viable if you wish to clear your loan quickly and believe that your earnings would outpace the monthly payment to grow your OA savings over time.

-Option 2: Keep Up To The Allowed $20,000
+Option 2: Retain Up To The Allowed $20,000 In OA

 The second option, especially if you do not have at least $60,000 in combined savings in your Special Account and MediSave Account, is to consider keeping up to $20,000 in your OA savings.